 Deal direct: You always deal directly with me – I don’t subcontract or outsource services.
 There’s no need to open a support ticket or wait on hold, only to be asked ‘have you tried turning it off and on again?’ or be told ‘that person no longer works here’.

-Commercial mindset: I’ve been a director of 4 companies, involved in running lots of voluntary organisations, have run my own business full-time for over 8 years (part-time for over 22 years), and understand that development work ultimately has to align with the goals of the organisation.
+Commercial mindset: I’ve been a director of 4 companies, involved in running lots of voluntary organisations, have run my own business full-time for over 8 years (part-time for 14 years before that), and understand that development work ultimately has to align with the goals of the organisation.
 If I think a potential project is unlikely to deliver the results you want or isn’t commercially viable, I’ll let you know – even if that means less work for me.

 Proactive: I raise potential issues proactively in advance, especially anything related to security, compliance or business continuity.